Zikaleke/VOXA/replit_agent/architecture.md

 ## Overview

-This repository contains a full-stack messaging application (TeleClone) built with a React frontend and Express.js backend.
+This repository contains a full-stack messaging application (Voxa) built with a React frontend and Express.js backend.
 The application provides real-time communication features including conversations, groups, channels, and calls.
 It follows a modern web application architecture with a clear separation between client and server components.

 ## System Architecture